nabil828/comp4537-f22/Assignments/A1/readme.md

 ```
 <Your heroku domain name>/api/doc
 ```
 Document your server routes, schema rules, responses, sample requests, and any other specs for the users to follow.
+Check https://gist.github.com/iros/3426278 for a sample.

 ## Responses
 - You should always respond in JSON